 FAQ | External Audit

-No, external audits are conducted by independent auditors who are not employed by the organization being audited.
+No, they are conducted by independent auditors who are not employed by the organization being audited.
 Internal auditors focus on evaluating internal controls and processes within the organization.

-The need for external audits in small businesses depends on various factors, such as industry regulations, stakeholder requirements, and financing needs.
+The need for them in small businesses depends on various factors, such as industry regulations, stakeholder requirements, and financing needs.
 However, small businesses may opt for external audits to enhance credibility and attract investors or lenders.

 If auditors uncover significant issues during the audit, such as material misstatements, internal control weaknesses, or non-compliance with accounting standards, they will communicate these findings to the organization’s management.
 The management will then be responsible for addressing the issues and implementing corrective actions.
 In some cases, the auditors may also need to report these findings to regulatory authorities or other relevant parties, depending on the nature and severity of the issues.